 Excellence and High Standards: We believe music-making is a powerful vehicle for youth to experience individual and collective excellence.
 Hard work and gaining mastery are recognized and rewarded.

-Communications and Transparency: We believe in practicing organizational behavior that celebrates integrity, transparency, and accountability to our students, families, faculty, staff, and board of directors.
+Ethics: We believe in practicing organizational behavior that celebrates integrity, transparency, and accountability to our students, families, faculty, staff, and board of directors.

 Leadership and Service: We believe young people are empowered through their ability to contribute to an ensemble; they develop the capacity to lead.
 Performing music allows students to develop a sense of service and the self-satisfaction of giving back to the community.

-Partnerships and Alliances: We believe in order to achieve our vision we will broaden our reach into the larger community by working with a dynamic range of collaborators including music teachers and organizations, public and private schools, and youth-serving organizations.
+Community Partnerships: We believe in order to achieve our vision we will broaden our reach into the larger community by working with a dynamic range of collaborators including music teachers and organizations, public and private schools, and youth-serving organizations.

 About the VYOA